hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 	# the final command
 	$ paste ../new_analysis/counts/*.txt | awk '{print $1"\t"$2"\t"$4"\t"$6"\t"$8"\t"$10"\t"$12"\t"$14"\t"$16}' > ../new_analysis/counts/all_counts.txt

+## Using R on a Unix system

+R is available on Orchestra, and you can do all of the things we did on our laptops on the cluster instead.

+	$ module load stats/R/3.2.1

+	$ R

+As you can see R is available on Orchestra, but not the nice RStudio interface.
+You can quit R and get back to the `$` command prompt by typing `q()` and not saving the workspace image.

+You can also run R scripts from the command prompt in Unix.
+These scripts are just like shell scripts, but with R code in them; we created a few last session.
+For running a script from the Unix command prompt, it will have to take into account the absolute or relative location of the files and folders that will be used.
+Also, your local environment will need to have all the packages installed and available.

+You can run an R script from the Unix command prompt in one of the following ways:

+	# for a script called mean.R, you can do one of the following (**do not run this now**)

+	$ R < mean.R

+	$ R CMD BATCH mean.R

+	$ Rscript mean.R

+With Orchestra, it is best to talk with the folks at HMS RC about the best way to install R packages locally or figuring out which R packages are pre-installed.

 ***

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*